Smart-Take: Underage Alcohol Use

 Reducing the risk of use is a multi-faceted community problem, but parents can play a role:

-- Get to know their teen’s friends (and their parents) and make sure that everyone is on the same page with regard to zero tolerance.
+- Get to know your teen’s friends (and their parents), and make sure that everyone is on the same page with regard to zero tolerance

 Get more resources from the Surgeon General’s Call to Action addressing underage drinking.